Ka-tz/Ka-tz/README.md

 Blockchain Security  :anger:

-Basically preapring myself so i can get certified at the young age of 18. :woman_student:
+Basically preparing myself so I can get certified at the young age of 18. :woman_student:

+Contact Info
+Email: karen.bernard200@gmail.com
+Phone: (347)574-8657

 </a>
   <a href="https://youtu.be/V-_O7nl0Ii0">